merwin-asm/Emotion-Boi/README.md

     - Replace the code in camerawebserver with the code provided in the repo.

+    - Put the ssid and pwd of the routterrrrr..

     - Upload it

     - Power the esp32